Published by Carl Hedinger. Last Updated on November 2, 2023.

 - 2 Intersections with the Blue Ridge Parkway (Milepost 423.3 via NC 215 and Milepost 412 via US-276).

 - NC-110 with US 276 and NC 215: If you’re driving from Asheville, take I-40 W and get off at exit 37 (E Canton).
 Follow NC-110 S for nearly 6 miles until you reach the intersection for both US 276 and NC 215.

-Forest Heritage Scenic Byway Highlights (Things to Do)
+List of Forest Heritage Scenic Byway Stops (Things to Do)